kubit-ui/kubit-ios-charts/README_EXTENDED_DOC.md

 ## Description

-Kubit Charts is a library that provides a set of customizable and easy-to-use charts for Android applications.
+Kubit Charts is a library that provides a set of customizable and easy-to-use charts for iOS applications.
-It is built using Jetpack Compose and currently supports:
+It is built in SwiftUI and currently supports:

 - Axis
 - Line chart